 Bruce is served by 1 school, including 1 combined.
 The average ICSEA score is 1203, which is well above the national average of 1,000.
 Public transport access includes 47 bus stops.
 Healthcare facilities include 3 public and 2 private hospitals.
 The crime rate in the Unincorporated ACT LGA is below average at 2,580 incidents per 100,000 population.

-From an investment perspective, Bruce offers a gross rental yield of 1.8%, rated as low yield.
+From an investment perspective, The gross rental yield works out to roughly 1.8%, which reads as low yield.
 Property prices are near the state median ($1.3M/$1.0M).
 The price-to-income ratio of 10.8x is considered stretched.
 House prices have moved -8.9% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.